EdenGoforIt/Snippet-Markup/Architecture/clean-architecture.md

 - from efcore no need to implement it.
 Ef core has features for unit testing without repoistories

 ## Clean Architecture - Uncle Bob
+- Architecutre is the shape of the home
+- The goal of the architecture is to minimize the human resources required to build and maintain the requried system.
+- Making messies is always slower than staying clean